Bought a car without a title

 • Details about any upgrades or modifications

 Any extra features on your car may increase the value of your car loan quote.
 For example, a leather interior, moon roof, top-of-the-line stereo system, and other upgraded features can add extra dollars to your bottom line regarding the vehicle value.
+We also need to know if the vehicle has a salvage title, which can lower the car’s title loan value.

 A Premier Title Loans customer reviewing a loan estimate.